Icelandic summer is calling you for an adventure. | Check this out!

 What is the Kp Index?

 The Kp number is a system to measure aurora’s strength.
-The Kp index was introduced by a German scientist Julius Bartels in 1939.
-The “Kennziffer Planetarische,” which translates loosely as “planetary index number,” measures the solar activity.
+The Kp-index was introduced by German scientist Julius Bartels in 1939.
+The “Kennziffer Planetarische,” which translates loosely as “planetary index number,” measures solar activity.

 Take a look at this scale to size up your chances of seeing the Northern Lights:

 0-2: Low, almost no activity.
-Even with such forecast, it’s still worth heading out if the sky is clear.
-Don’t give up!
+Even with such a forecast, it’s still worth heading out if the sky is clear.

-4-6: A big solar storm is on the way, look forward to electrifying Northern Lights show!
+4-6: A big solar storm is on the way, look forward to the electrifying Northern Lights show!

 Cloud Cover Forecast for Iceland

-The cloud forecast is crucial for Aurora watchers as the Northern Lights shine at their best when the sky is dark and partly clear.
-This map helps to indicate the areas that are less clouded.
+The cloud forecast is crucial for aurora watchers as the Northern Lights shine at their best when the sky is dark and partly clear.

 Note that the time zone on the map is set to UTC/GMT+0, according to local time in Iceland.